ilario23/PWA-GoNuts/docs/USER_GUIDE.md

 **Q: Can I set a monthly budget?**
 A: Yes!
 Go to Settings → Monthly Budget and enter your spending limit.
 You'll see progress on the Dashboard and get notifications at 80% and when exceeded.

+**Q: Can I set budgets per category?**
+A: Yes!
+On the Categories page, click the target icon (🎯) next to any expense category to set a specific budget for that category.

 **Q: How do recurring transactions work?**
 A: Set them up in the Recurring page.
 When you open the app, any due transactions are automatically generated with a notification.